Table of Contents

 I personally like handles that are somewhere in between the two extremes.
 It allows me to use the handles for grip, but not allow me to make the lift easier (a common problem with long handles.)
 Thick handles feel great as well, although it's not as important as the length.

-The SS Yoke Bar combines an incredibly strong build, with oversized padding, removable handles, and coating from a company who knows more about powerlifting than just about everybody, sans Louie Simmons.
+The SS Yoke Bar combines an incredibly strong build, with oversized padding, removable handles, and coating from a company that knows more about powerlifting than just about everybody, sans Louie Simmons.

 The padding of the bar is an important part to look at.